tomgrean/stardict/README.md

 and then start the command with `./stardict`.
 Open a browser and access `http://localhost:8888` or replace _localhost_ with an exact IP address.

+for more information, run `cargo doc` to get the code documents.

 ## Edit dict

 Beside stardict tools on the net, you can try dict extract and gendict from [mytool](https://github.com/tomgrean/tools).